r11s/vim-default/README.md

 All syntax groups (blue, green, magenta, cyan, red) stay identical.

-Because of this, **Vim Default (Port) Dark** in VS Code appears visually close to VS Code’s own *Dark+* theme.
-That’s not a coincidence — both follow the same minimalist principle:

 > “keep the colors, only invert the background.”

 This dark variant preserves the **authentic gVim behavior**,